 Too many of these are from the farming community.

 For every suicide and attempted suicide, a ripple effect impacts friends, family, colleagues and entire communities.
-Many of us have been affected by suicide in some way—and yet, because of the stigma surrounding suicide, most of these experiences remain untold.
+Many of us have been affected by suicide in some way — and yet, because of the stigma surrounding suicide, most of these experiences remain untold.

-Join our free, interactive quiz.
-Share with others about how suicide has affected your life.
+Tell us your insights about how suicide has affected your life.

 Share the Ripple Effect with your mates and loved ones on Facebook, Twitter, and Instagram.